fortierq/fortierq.github.io/_posts/2022-07-14-mtgscan-ocr-azure-flask-celery-socketio.md

 - The [Karakas](https://gatherer.wizards.com/pages/card/details.aspx?name=Karakas) in sideboard is totally wrong.

 To fix these problems, I used **fuzzy search (approximate string matching)** with [SymSpell](https://github.com/wolfgarbe/SymSpell), which find the closest word in a dictionary by [edit distance](https://en.wikipedia.org/wiki/Edit_distance).
 See [this article](https://seekstorm.com/blog/1000x-spelling-correction) for more details.
 To be efficient, SymSpell expects a bound on the distance.
 By experience, a maximum edit distance of 6 gave good results.
 I also reject a text if its ratio distance/length (percentage of errors per character) is too high.
+Alternatively, I could have used [Lucene](https://lucene.apache.org) or [Elastic search](https://www.elastic.co).

 Other post-processing that I found useful:
 - Reject texts that are too short (< 3 characters) or too long (> 30).